Here's what to expect if you hire me to assist you with your name and/or gender change:

 Drafting your court documents.
 After your payment is completed, I will draft the court documents and any necessary paperwork and upload it to the client portal for your review.

 When you approve the documents and provide the required notarized affidavit (only 1 is required for a name change, 2 are required for a gender change), I will e-file the documents with the appropriate court and communicate with the judge's office during the process and keep you in the loop.
 If the judge signs the order, I will obtain 3 certified copies for you from the clerk' office.

-I will also create individualized instructions on how to update your Social Security record, driver's license, and birth certificate, including certificate of birth abroad, and how to obtain/renew a U.S. passport.
+For additional fees, depending on what you need, I can create individualized instructions on how to update your Social Security record, driver's license, and birth certificate, including certificates of birth abroad, and how to obtain/renew a U.S. passport.
 If you were born in another county, I will help you update the name/gender marker on your naturalization document or green card to the extent that is possible given your situation.

 I will mail the 3 certified copies and the instructions to you, and I will also make a digital copies available to you in the client portal.

 - Attorney Fee: $495

 - Court Filing Fee: $185 for electronic filing counties, otherwise $165

 - Total Fee: $660-$680